eerohele/dottask/README.md

 ## Caveats

-- Only tested on Java 7+, DITA-OT 2.1, and default DITA-OT plugins at the moment.
+- Only very cursorily tested on Java 7+, DITA-OT 1.8.x, DITA-OT 2.x, and default DITA-OT plugins at the moment.
+Help appreciated.
 - I resemble a Java programmer about as closely as I resemble George Clooney.

 ## TODO